 People want to know what goes into the products they put on their bodies, plain and simple.
-Studies have identified several ingredients in antiperspirants and deodorants as toxins that can be harmful to humans.
+Studies have identified several ingredients in antiperspirants as toxins that can be harmful to humans.
 These studies link ingredients like aluminum, parabens, triclosan, talc, alcohol, castor oil, propylene glycol, and colorants to diseases such as Alzheimer’s and cancer.

 Q: What is the difference between an Antiperspirant and a Deodorant?